Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 - use the dropdowns or free-text search fields immediately beneath the column names
 - click the `Filter` icon or press the `ENTER` key to apply the filters

 Note that the NAME field is searched using a "like" comparison, so that searching for "database" would match "Database is ready", "There is a database", "The data in the database is correct", and so on.
 All other freetext fields need to be exact matches (e.g. dates or numbers).
+When the NAME filter contains multiple words, Spira searches for each keyword in the filter separately, except for Requirements and Releases, where it searches for the entire phrase as a whole.
+This helps for locating Requirements and Releases that follow specific naming conventions, (e.g. RQ-FUNC-001: XYZ).

 To **clear the current filter** (whether it is saved or not), either click the `Clear Filters` button above the table (as you can see in the screenshot above), or go to `Filter` > `Clear Filter` from the operations toolbar.